-Amy Eshleman, a professor of psychology at Wagner College, regularly teaches courses on race, class, gender, and sexuality, in which she shares her research on expressions of prejudice.
-In 2017, co-authored with Jean Halley, Seeing Straight: An Introduction to Gender and Sexual Privilege.
-She holds PhD from the University of Kansas.
+Amy Eshleman is a professor of psychology at Wagner College and regularly teaches classes on on race, class, gender, and sexuality, in which she shares with students her research on expressions of prejudice.
+In addition to co-authoring Seeing Straight: An Introduction to Gender and Sexual Privilege with Jean Halley, she has published multiple articles in peer-reviewed journals.
+She holds a PhD in social psychology from the University of Kansas.

-Ramya Vijaya is a professor of economics and global studies at Richard Stockton College of New Jersey.
-At Stockton, besides courses in economics, she also teaches interdisciplinary courses on gender, inequality, and diversity issues.
-Her research is in the area of labor markets, globalization, and feminist political economy.
-She has published multiple articles on the impact of globalization on labor and on feminist perspectives in economics.
+Ramya Mahadevan Vijaya is a professor of economics at Stockton University in New Jersey.
+Her research is in the area of labor market inequalities, globalization, and feminist political economy.
+She coauthored the book Indian immigrant women and work: The American experience, published in 2016.
+She has published multiple articles on gender, work, and structural economic inequalities in academic journals as well as news media outlets such as The Washington Post, The Conversation, and Scroll.In.
 Vijaya holds a PhD in economics from American University.